 VTS Operators, masters, bridge watchkeeping personnel and pilots share a responsibility for good communications, effective co-ordination and understanding of each other’s role for the safe conduct of vessels in VTS areas.
 They are all part of a team and share the same objective with respect to the safe movement of vessel traffic.

 Depending on the size and complexity of the VTS area, service type provided as well as traffic volumes and densities, a VTS centre may include VTS Operators, VTS Supervisors and a VTS Manager.
-It is for the Competent/VTS Authority to determine the appropriate levels in order to meet its obligations and to ensure that appropriately trained and qualified personnel are available.
+It is for the Competent VTS Authority to determine the appropriate levels in order to meet its obligations and to ensure that appropriately trained and qualified personnel are available.

 VTS Authorities should develop detailed job descriptions for personnel at each VTS centre, based on the service type or types to be provided, the equipment available and the co-ordination needed with other internal departments and allied services.